King's Pawn Game: Rare continuations

 The remaining replies to 1.e4 are very rare, and have not received significant and serious attention by masters.
 MCO does not cover them, considering them so bad as not to merit discussion.
-These openings sometimes lead to wild and exciting games, and are occasionally employed by weaker players to get better trained opponents "out-of-book".
+These openings sometimes lead to wild and exciting games, and are occasionally employed by weaker players to get better trained opponents "out-of-".
 Some have exotic names.
 Such openings are listed below along with instances where they have been used by strong players.